Frequently Asked Questions

 What does it mean to "Rush" or to be a "Rushee"?

-Rushing is when a person interested in a Greek organization comes out to events put on by that org.
-When you attend, you become a Rushee of whatever organization you are looking into.
-Rushing entails learning about the organization, and it's members, during a week of fun, games and snacks.
+Rushing is the process of attending the events planned during our Rush Week.
+When you attend, you become a Rushee.
+Rushing entails learning about the organization, and it's members, during a week of fun games and snacks.
 To learn more about the Rush events ΚΓΔ holds, click HERE.

 Does it cost anything to Rush?

 Rushing is cost free!
 There are no commitments made if you come out to our events.
-We often tell girls that if you aren't entirely sure about the sorority, just come out anyways!
-It's free food some nights, fun activities and you can always make friends even if you aren't interested in interviewing at the end of the week.
+If you aren't entirely sure about the sorority, just come out anyways for free food, fun activities, and you can always make friends even if you aren't interested in interviewing at the end of the week.

-I can't come to Info night, does that mean I can't Rush?
+If I can't make it to all of the Rush Week events does that mean I can't Rush?

-While important to come to, Info night is not mandatory.
-None of the nights are mandatory to Rush, although you must attend at least 3 of 4 nights in order to sign up for an interview for a bid to pledge.
-All the information from Info night can be explained to you by any active, although the Pledge Mother's are the best resource for you.
-If you know you want to Rush but will be missing any night of Rush Week or will be running late due to a class, feel free to email them at firstname.lastname@example.org and they will fill you in on what you missed or arrange to help you get to the event as quickly as possible.
+We understand that you may have other obligations that may interfere with our Rush events and while none of the nights are mandatory to Rush, you must attend at least 3 of 4 nights in order to sign up for an interview for a bid to pledge.
+If you know you want to Rush but will be missing any night of Rush Week or will be running late due to a class, feel free to email the pledge educator's at email@example.com and they will fill you in on what you missed or arrange to help you get to the event as quickly as possible.

 What is "pledging"?

-Pledging is where you undergo a quarter of learning about the sorority, our history and our inner workings.
+Pledging is a quarter long commitment of learning about the sorority, our history and our inner workings.
+This also provides you with the opportunity to get to know the sisters of KGD further and develop professionally and as a whole.
 In order to become a Pledge, you must attend at least 3 or the 4 Rush nights and sign up for an interview.
 Interviews are on Friday (and sometimes Saturday as well) of Rush Week.

-A Pledge Mother is an executive board member in the sorority who is elected to guide the pledges through their pledge quarter.
-There are two Pledge Mothers for each Pledge Quarter, and they quite literally become the pledge class's mothers.
+A Pledge Educator is an executive board member in the sorority who is elected to guide the pledges through their pledge quarter.
+There are two Pledge Educators for each Pledge Quarter.
 Their main jobs are to ensure that the pledges know the proper information about the sorority and to mentor the pledges in everything from the pledge process to academics to their personal life.
+If you would like to contact the pledge educators you can email firstname.lastname@example.org.

 Do you have a minimum or maximum number or Pledges needed per quarter?